Harkmac Construction Building Site Drainage Installation

 Can I Connect Rainwater and Foul Water Drains?

-No, rainwater (surface water) and foul water (wastewater from toilets, sinks, etc.) should be kept separate.
+No, never.
+Rainwater (surface water) and foul water (wastewater from toilets, sinks, etc) should be kept separate.
 Mixing these can lead to environmental pollution and is against UK building regulations.
 Separate systems ensure efficient treatment and disposal of both types of water.

 What is the Role of a Gully in a Drainage System?